Kakuho/Nice_Colour/README.md

 Project:

-This is a project to generate a colour scheme based off of a picture.
-The image picture should come from a png or jpg format, and thus a parser should be created that can read these formats.
+This is a project to generate a colour scheme, with colors extracted from an image.
+The image should come from a png or jpg format, and thus a parser has to be created that can read these formats.

 Why?

-  * For me I wanted to reimplement the algorithms used to generate a color palete for fun.
-It seems that the literatre uses K means clustering, however I wanted to try out different ways as wekk.
+  * For me I wanted to re-implement the algorithms used for color extraction.
+It seems that the literature uses K means clustering, however I wanted to implement otherways as well.

-  * I also wanted to learn how to process pixel data from images.
-Parsing low level image data sounds fun.
+  * I also wanted to learn how to parse low level pixel data from images.

   * Another reason is to learn how to use git and github more effectively.
 I want to familiarise myself with git / github more.

+  * Furthermore, I want to get better at my favourite language C++.

 How?

-  * First do a research paper survey of results
+  * First do a research paper survey of results.

-  * Then do a survey of techniques
+  * Then do a survey of techniques.

   * Read up on image formats - .png, .jpg ect.

-  * Implement the techniques incrementally
+  * Implement the techniques incrementally.

-  * Use C++!

 Road Map:

+  * Write a program for K means clustering.

   * Write a parser to read image file data.

-  * Write a program for K means clustering.